KellerJordan/modded-nanogpt/README.md

 - Switched to rotary embeddings
 - Removed the special initialization for linear layers before residuals.
 Instead, just scale down the output of the attention block by a fixed scalar.
 - Removed all affine scale and bias parameters from the architecture, and switched to RMSNorm (actually this causes a slight slowdown, and I just did it to reduce code complexity)
-- Switched from AdamW to new optimizer
+- Switched from AdamW to new optimizer, and removed learning rate warmup

 ---